HashLDash/Photon/README.md

 ## ALPHA Stage

-Photon is currently in alpha and not available to the general public yet.
-Launching a language while it is in development is not a good idea at the moment because I can't focus on its development and bug track.
+Photon is currently in early alpha.
 If you like this project and want to contribute, please consider donating or subscribing to my youtube [channel](https://www.youtube.com/channel/UChE5M9BAsdtlllOpfhIu8Tw), where I'll post a dev log of this language ([devlog](https://www.youtube.com/watch?v=Seu5q_hc6go&list=PL89TmjrkwpOfteQJRptqmK-y8pr6uJdlc)).
 Also, join the discussion here on github about the future and your thoughts on the language!